-Digitalization has made its way into just about every industry.
-It has expansive benefits, ranging from automation, real-time data monitoring, and even fraud protection.
-But one area that is not talked about enough, as it relates to digitalization, is physical security.
-It is important for organizations to understand the role of digitalization in physical security in order to protect themselves from data breaches or loss of important information.
-Here, we will dive into digitalization’s role and how organizations can benefit from implementing digital applications in their physical security practices.
+Digitalisation has made its way into just about every industry.
+It has expansive benefits, ranging from automation, real-time data monitoring and even fraud protection.
+But one area that is not talked about enough, as it relates to digitalisation, is physical security.
+It is important for organisations to understand the role of digitalisation in physical security in order to protect themselves from data breaches or loss of important information.
+Here, we will dive into digitalisation’s role and how organisations can benefit from implementing digital applications in their physical security practices.

 Current physical security industry trends

-The implementation of operational digitalization is an emerging leading trend in physical security and risk mitigation, and it significantly reduces disruptions to organizations.
-Digitalization is the process of transferring paper-based reporting to a digital system and integrating various facility technologies, security systems, and risk sensing technologies into a centralized reporting system.
-These reporting systems adopt data analytics and customized event-driven reporting and actioning systems that present data in an easy-to-digest dashboard.
-Digitalization can enhance overall physical security and ensure better and more timely analytical detection, response, and recovery from an incident.
+The implementation of operational digitalisation is an emerging leading trend in physical security and risk mitigation, and it significantly reduces disruptions to organisations.
+Digitalisation is the process of transferring paper-based reporting to a digital system and integrating various facility technologies, security systems and risk sensing technologies into a centralised reporting system.
+These reporting systems adopt data analytics and customised event-driven reporting and actioning systems that present data in an easy-to-digest dashboard.
+Digitalisation can enhance overall physical security and ensure better and more timely analytical detection, response and recovery from an incident.

 Reactive physical security

-Many organizations continue to have a reactive physical security approach — addressing an issue only after an incident occurs.
-This reactive approach usually happens when organizational stakeholder groups operate in silos or when there is infrequent sharing of day-to-day operational information and risks.
+Many organisations continue to have a reactive physical security approach — addressing an issue only after an incident occurs.
+This reactive approach usually happens when organisational stakeholder groups operate in silos or when there is infrequent sharing of day-to-day operational information and risks.
 This short-sighted approach limits collaboration and integration.

-Additionally, the use of independent system operations can increase costs and liability to an organization.
-Simple unifying solutions, such as digital incident reporting software, can be leveraged across multiple stakeholder groups for reporting, analyzing, and aggregating incidents.
+Additionally, the use of independent system operations can increase costs and liability to an organisation.
+Simple unifying solutions, such as digital incident reporting software, can be leveraged across multiple stakeholder groups for reporting, analysing and aggregating incidents.

-In cases where organizations are using independent, siloed, and often paper-based systems, here are some examples of the limitations:
+In cases where organisations are using independent, siloed and often paper-based systems, here are some examples of the limitations:

-A proactive physical security program requires the use of digitalization programs and the promotion and collaboration of stakeholder groups.
-A resilient organization relies on collaboration, information sharing, and the capability to develop event-driven actions such as automated emails and customized alerts that come from the digitalization and integration of various independent systems or operations.
+A proactive physical security program requires the use of digitalisation programmes and the promotion and collaboration of stakeholder groups.
+A resilient organisation relies on collaboration, information sharing and the capability to develop event-driven actions such as automated emails and customised alerts that come from the digitalisation and integration of various independent systems or operations.

-In the same manner that a cybersecurity operations center monitors and detects cyber threats to a corporate network, the concept of a joint cyber and physical security operation center can introduce the possibility of also monitoring physical threats to the organization.
-Monitoring can be done through event-driven artificial intelligence (AI), digital closed-circuit television (CCTV), access control hardware, and intrusion detection systems.
+In the same manner that a cybersecurity operations centre monitors and detects cyber threats to a corporate network, the concept of a joint cyber and physical security operation centre can introduce the possibility of also monitoring physical threats to the organisation.
+Monitoring can be done through event-driven artificial intelligence (AI), digital closed-circuit television (CCTV), access control hardware and intrusion detection systems.
 The inclusion of other risk-sensing and risk-prevention solutions can also be leveraged.

-To provide additional insight and understanding of where the promotion and collaboration of stakeholder groups can be achieved, independent system operations can be found in the following groups: physical security, guard services, human resources, cybersecurity, crisis management, health and safety, facilities management, risk management, and other critical functions of the organization.
+To provide additional insight and understanding of where the promotion and collaboration of stakeholder groups can be achieved, independent system operations can be found in the following groups: physical security, guard services, human resources, cybersecurity, crisis management, health and safety, facilities management, risk management and other critical functions of the organisation.

-Using digitalization can help organizations report and reduce risk by:
+Using digitalisation can help organisations report and reduce risk by:

-There are several ways for an organization to take advantage of digitalization, ranging from small incremental steps over an extended period to an accelerated full-scale overhaul of physical security technology transition.
-The digitalization process can be customized based on the operating budgets and current maturity level of the organization’s physical security program.
+There are several ways for an organisation to take advantage of digitalisation, ranging from small incremental steps over an extended period to an accelerated full-scale overhaul of physical security technology transition.
+The digitalisation process can be customised based on the operating budgets and current maturity level of the organisation’s physical security program.

-One major factor that may prevent an organization from moving forward with enacting digitalization is the cost it takes to transition from the current state to the target state.
-The cost of implementing digitalization programs can vary, but it is something that needs careful consideration and prioritization from various stakeholder groups.
+One major factor that may prevent an organisation from moving forward with enacting digitalisation is the cost it takes to transition from the current state to the target state.
+The cost of implementing digitalisation programmes can vary, but it is something that needs careful consideration and prioritisation from various stakeholder groups.

 Physical security programs need to cautiously balance the costs of protecting assets with the cost or loss of assets.
-Furthermore, the return on investment from digitalization programs will help identify cost-saving opportunities through the reduction of reliance on third-party security guard operations resources, the reduction of costs associated with insurance claims because of injury, and the ability to protect the organization from operations risks that may disrupt the business and overall revenue creation.
+Furthermore, the return on investment from digitalisation programmes will help identify cost-saving opportunities through the reduction of reliance on third-party security guard operations resources, the reduction of costs associated with insurance claims because of injury and the ability to protect the organisation from operations risks that may disrupt the business and overall revenue creation.

-Through digitalization and integration of systems, organizations can become more accurate at identifying and remediating risks, responding to incidents quickly, reporting on trends, and reducing costs.
-Digitalization can provide a single source of information and notify various stakeholder groups of trends, incident actions, etc.
+Through digitalisation and integration of systems, organisations can become more accurate at identifying and remediating risks, responding to incidents quickly, reporting on trends and reducing costs.
+Digitalisation can provide a single source of information and notify various stakeholder groups of trends, incident actions, etc.

-The investment into digitalization is not exclusively focused on the need to improve risk posture and identify cost-reduction strategies but, rather, the corporate responsibility to promote a culture of security awareness and protection of people and assets.
-Organizations should consider the importance of this proactive approach, assess how they are positioned in the face of a major incident, and evaluate outcomes in the event of a major disruption to operations.
+The investment into digitalisation is not exclusively focussed on the need to improve risk posture and identify cost-reduction strategies but, rather, the corporate responsibility to promote a culture of security awareness and protection of people and assets.
+Organisations should consider the importance of this proactive approach, assess how they are positioned in the face of a major incident and evaluate outcomes in the event of a major disruption to operations.

-If you would like to learn more or have a conversation with our team to discuss physical security digitalization and integration, reach out to one of our subject matter advisers.
+If you would like to learn more or have a conversation with our team to discuss physical security digitalisation and integration, reach out to one of our subject matter advisors.

 Nathan Spitse | Global / Canada | email@example.com | Tel: +1 519 281 6936